BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 The following features are purely optional and only recommended for users already familiar with the basic funtionality of oxrmc.

 ### Saving and reloading the cor location
 This feeature is relevant for [using a virtual tracker](#using-a-virtual-tracker) only.
 Once you're satisfied with the current setting, the current position and orientation of the cor can be saved to the (global = `ctrl + shift + s` or app-specific = `ctrl + shift + a`) config file.
-You can subsequently set the config key `use_cor_pos` to `1`.
-This causes the cor position to be loaded from the config file when calibrating instead of being determined using the hmd position and the offset values.
+You can subsequently set the config key `load_ref_pose_from_file` to `1`.
+This causes the cor position and orientation to be loaded from the config file when calibrating instead of being determined using the hmd position and the offset values.
 Applications using OpenComposite usually operate in a different VR play-space than titles supporting native OpenXR.
 That's why cor position needs to be saved once for all native games and once for all games using OpenComposite.
 **Note that this functionality may not work with all HMD vendors.
 Setting up the play-space in the VR runtime of your hmd (before first use) might help to get this working correctly.
 Rumor has it that some HMDs need to be started/initialized at the exact same location for the play-space coordinates to be consistent in between uses.**